DepressionCenter/Useful-SQL-Queries-for-UMich-Research-Centers/README.md

 # Useful SQL Queries for UMich Research Centers & Institutes

 ## Description
-Useful SQL queries for University of Michigan research cores, centers, institutes and labs, including queries to report on publications and grants.
+Useful SQL queries for administrators of University of Michigan research cores, centers, institutes and labs, including queries to report on publications and grants.